olimorris/onedarkpro.nvim/README.md

 If you're on an earlier version of Neovim and are using Treesitter, install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
 This shows any Treesitter or syntax highlight groups under the cursor.

-**I've noticed some differences between the theme and VS Code.
+**I've noticed some differences between the theme and Visual Studio Code.
 Why is this?**

-I've tried to ensure that the theme resembles the original VS Code theme as much as possible, however there are some differences.
-This is mainly due to Neovim not currently supporting modifiers.
-Also, differences between how Treesitter and VS Code classify highlight groups will always create variances.
+I've tried to ensure that the theme resembles the original Visual Studio Code theme as much as possible.
+To that end we have carefully applied custom Treesitter queries to certain filetypes as well as mapped LSP semantic token colors too.
+However, there will likely be some differences.

 Please open up an issue or a discussion if you notice any discrepencies.